 "It's a surprise package that reminds us that someone cares for us.
 I dare you not to smile when one these gorgeous Australian plush toys looks back at you."

 Have a closer look at all of our adorable Aussie koala, kangaroo and wombat plush toys.
 Guaranteed to last a lifetime and completely non-allergenic.

 Now you can send family and friends a gorgeous, original Australian koala, kangaroo or wombat plush toy with free shipping worldwide.
 Include your own personal message and you're

 sure to make someone's day.
 Or perhaps, spoil yourself.
 Delivered

 to the door.

 Welcome to Koala Express.
 The cutest koala, kangaroo and wombat plush toys.
 By purchasing a cuddly Australian made gift you are helping the survival of the Australian koala.
 We've been doing it since 2001.
-Our latest donations were to Koala Hospital Port Macquarie, Fauna Rescue SA and the Wildlife Preservation Society of Queensland.
+Our latest donations were to Koala Hospital Port Macquarie, Fauna Rescue SA, Mallacoota Wildlife Shelter and the Wildlife Preservation Society of QLD.